noislabs/whitepaper/src/security.md

 * The Nois smart contract guarantees the correct verification of any beacons submitted to it.
-* The Nois chain guarantees the correct logic execution of the Nois smart contract, i.e. it will reply to IBC queries with exactly the correct beacon, already validated
+* The Nois chain guarantees the correct logic execution of the Nois smart contract, i.e. it will reply to IBC beacon requests with exactly the correct beacon, already validated

 ## Application Security